jkobie/groovefunnels/groovepages/freeforlife/README.md

 - TODO: how to validate?

 ### Customize for your site.

+NOTE: you must replace affiliate id with your affiliate id

 - Goto Groove Affiliate Program -> links and copy My Affiliate Links / GrooveFunnels URL.
 - In index.html, replace all MY AFFLIATE ID with My Affiliate Links / GrooveFunnels URL